bshore/steggo/README.md

 # steggo

 A Least Significant Bit(s) Steganography (**LSB**) embedder/extracter.
-Takes a secret message and embeds it into an image file using LSB insertion.
+Takes a message and embeds it into an image file using LSB insertion.

 Supported Input Formats: